phogue/Potato-Documentation/src/content/getting-started/faq-general.md

 > Can I host Procon myself instead of renting it?

-Yes, we have a setup program included with Procon.
+Yes, we have a setup program included with Potato.
 This just helps you create a self signed certificate to accept commands, setup the base language for Procon to use as well as an administrator/streaming account.
 When those are setup you'll then get a command line to execute Procon with.

 Procon should then execute and accept commands from a Peeler or other service.